aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/startcolumnbookmark/_index.md

 ### Remarks

 A column bookmark covers one or more columns in a range of rows.
-To create a valid bookmark you need to call both `StartColumnBookmark` and [`EndColumnBookmark`](../endcolumnbookmark) with the same bookmarkName parameter.Badly formed bookmarks or bookmarks with duplicate names will be ignored when the document is saved.The actual position of the inserted [`BookmarkStart`](../../bookmarkstart) node may differ from the current document builder position.
+To create a valid bookmark you need to call both `StartColumnBookmark` and [`EndColumnBookmark`](../endcolumnbookmark) with the same **bookmarkName** parameter.

+Badly formed bookmarks or bookmarks with duplicate names will be ignored when the document is saved.

+The actual position of the inserted [`BookmarkStart`](../../bookmarkstart) node may differ from the current document builder position.

 ### Examples